distributive/Sahasrara/src/CONTRIBUTING.md

 Congratulations, you now know the very basics needed to set up your own tablebot!

-To learn more about git, you should look up a tutorial or look at this video: <https://youtu.be/HOIC804Berc>
+To learn more about git, you should look up a tutorial or watch this video: <https://youtu.be/HOIC804Berc>